 Instructions

 - Lightly grease a large bowl with oil or use nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
-Cover the bowl with aluminium foil, plastic wrap, or a clean kitchen towel.
+Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 45 minutes.

-- Preheat the oven to 200°C/ 392°F. Either grease the baking tray with somebutter or line it with baking parchment.
+- Preheat the oven to 200°C/ 392°F. Either grease the baking tray with some butter or line it with baking parchment.

 - Once the dough has risen, knead the dough one last time by hand on a floured surface.
-Then roll it out to a thin rectangle.
+Then roll it out into a thin rectangle.
 Lift the dough into the baking form and press the dough into the corners with your finger to create a small rim.

-- Pour the onion mixture onto the yeast base Bake in the oven for 35 minutes.
+- Pour the onion mixture onto the yeast base. bake in the oven for 35 minutes.

 Notes